Euphredes/Sovereign/README.txt

 over my life and death.

 .it., this monster goes by many names.
-Perhaps, you too reader distinguish it as something other than what it is formally
-named: ego.
+Perhaps you too, reader, call .it. something different than: ego.
 But who would want to deal with such a dangerous perhaps?
-Who would want to admit to such a mysterioius duality that makes choices with you?
-For that one must wish to take a detour in one's life away from the hustle and bustle that is society's contract: the responsibilities of the people.
-One must walk outside with .it., past street signs far away from home that remind one of what has already been experienced is yet, somehow, still around one in new places one is strange to.
-So far removed from society's duties, no one should pity you.
-There, inwardly and outwardly, is where and when I find myself contending with a monster from Nietzsche: all that is left of the famous, owld .it.
-I lay claim to .it., knowing I'm not
+Who would want to admit to such a mysterioius partner that makes choices with you?
+For that one must seek a detour in one's life away from the hustle and bustle that is society's
+contract: the responsibilities of the people, for the people, by the people.
+One must walk outside with .it., past street signs far away from home that remind one of what has already been experienced but yet, somehow, still stay around one in new places that one is strange to.
+So far removed from society's duties, no one else should pity such a detour.
+There! inwardly and outwardly, is where and when I find myself contending with this monster
+Nietzsche tells me of: all that is left of the famous, owld .it.
+I lay claim to .it., knowing I am not
 .it.

 II.